Pauline3414159/depression_and_anxiety_inventories/plan.md

       -given an array of questions, and a list of possible answers, output the form -how to get erb and gem bootstrap to work together?
         -will read ebb doc
+   got helper program working
+   -need to get the instructions in the header of the depression stuff -do the other two surveyes